 Orange County and Riverside Criminal Defense

 The Law Offices of Randy Collins is a criminal defense law firm that assists those who face armed robbery charges in Orange County as well as Riverside, with offices conveniently located in Santa Ana, Orange County, Riverside, and Fullerton.

-Those charges with misdemeanor or felony offenses throughout Southern California can call our Riverside criminal defense lawyers to obtain a free case evaluation.
+Those charged with misdemeanor or felony offenses throughout Southern California can call our Riverside criminal defense lawyers to obtain a free case evaluation.
 Call Riverside Swat Team Stops Armed Bank Robber from “Suicide by Cop” to receive a free consultation day or night.